How To Write An A-Grade Literature Review

 Quality research is about building onto the existing work of others, “standing on the shoulders of giants”, as Newton put it.
-The literature review chapter of your dissertation or thesis is where you synthesise this prior work and lay the foundation for your own research.
-It’s no surprise then that it’s a critically important chapter.
+The literature review chapter of your dissertation, thesis or research project is where you synthesise this prior work and lay the theoretical foundation for your own research.

 But first, the “why”…